Google

 Series A in 2022

-Contraline, Inc. is a biotechnology company based in Charlottesville, Virginia, focused on developing male birth control solutions.
-The company is creating an innovative, long-lasting, non-hormonal, and reversible contraceptive known as Echo-V. This product consists of an ultrasound-visible polymer solution that is injected into the vas deferens, forming a polymer hydrogel device.
-This device acts as a semi-permeable membrane, effectively blocking sperm while allowing bodily fluids to pass through.
-Contraline also offers Vasintomy, a non-surgical procedure for the insertion of Echo-V, providing a cost-effective and user-friendly approach to male contraception.
-Founded in 2015, Contraline aims to transform male reproductive health through its groundbreaking technology.
+Contraline, Inc. is a biotechnology company based in Charlottesville, Virginia, focused on developing innovative male birth control solutions.
+The company is pioneering the first long-lasting, non-hormonal, and reversible contraceptive for men.
+Its primary product, Echo-V, is an ultrasound-visible polymer solution that is injected into the vas deferens, forming a polymer hydrogel device.
+This device functions as a semi-permeable membrane, effectively blocking sperm while allowing bodily fluids to pass through.
+Contraline also offers Vasintomy, a non-surgical procedure for the insertion of Echo-V, providing a cost-effective and accessible approach to male contraception.
+Incorporated in 2015, Contraline aims to transform the landscape of reproductive health for men.

 Vitara Biomedical